Board of Trustees

 Alan has been on the board of Hamlin Robinson School since its inception in 1983.
 Alan has been involved in two-way radio and wireless communication systems his entire life and for the past 30 years has owned or managed companies involved in installing and maintaining communication systems.
 Alan holds a BS from Carnegie Mellon University and an MBA from Pacific Lutheran University.
 Outside of work, Alan’s interests include hiking, boating, scuba diving, computers, music, wine, scotch whisky, travelling, geology, wildlife and pets.
 He is a member of the Tacoma Yacht Club, The Point Defiance Zoo Society, The Washington State Historical Society and the Tacoma Glass Museum.

 Dr. Russell Smith joined the HRS Board in 2018.
 Russell grew up in South Florida and received a B.A. and M.A. in History from the University of Miami.
 He subsequently earned his Ph.D. in History from Arizona State University.
-He has been the Head of School at Eton School in Bellevue since 2012, and Russell serves as the current Board President for the Northwest Association of Independent Schools (NWAIS).
+He has been the Head of School at Eton School in Bellevue since 2012, and Russell serves as the Immediate Past President for the Northwest Association of Independent Schools (NWAIS).

 Stacy Turner has served as Head of School at HRS since 2018 and on the school’s senior leadership team since 2009.
 With over 24 years' experience in the field of education with a focus on dyslexia and other language-based learning differences, he works to build and enhance programs that meet the educational needs of students who struggle with reading, writing, math, and oral language.
 He has been a member of the International Dyslexia Association since 1994 and has served as WABIDA Board President, Treasurer, and Secretary.
 He has also served on the Branch Council Executive Committee as the Western Region Representative, mentoring seven IDA branch presidents.
 He has a strong commitment to IDA and effective structured literacy instruction for all students.
 Stacy’s background in education, commitment to the mission of the school, experience on various not-for-profit boards, and dedication to the students and families of Hamlin Robinson School, ensure the continued success of the school and its legacy.